Dre Campbell Farm

 How to Attract Green Lacewings to Your Garden

-Certain organic practices can encourage and maintain a healthy population in your vegetable garden.
+Certain organic practices can help promote and sustain a healthy lacewing population in your vegetable garden.

 1. Keep Some Bad Insects